sila0164/GameHex-Editor/GHEX Language Documentation.md

     `@`
     If followed by a command, it will execute the command at the current offset.
 Does nothing on its own.
+    Writing `x` or `0x` before the number makes the program read it as a hex value.
+    Writing any number with no prefix or hex specific numbers, the program will assume its a decimal/integer.

     `@ +XX`
     Adds XX to the current offset value.

     `@ -XX`
     Subtracts XX from the current offset value.